apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

 .. note::

-   In cases where we don't yet have good documentation, unit tests can be a good place to look for code examples
+   In cases where we don't yet have good documentation, unit tests can be a good place to look for code examples.

 With the new gained knowledge about ``StructScalar`` and additional options for the ``pc.min_max`` function we can finish the work.